2008–2011 Icelandic financial crisis: Sovereign debt

 A team of Icelandic negotiators arrived in Moscow on 14 October to discuss the possible loan.
 Russian deputy finance minister Dmitri Pankin said that "The meeting took place in a friendly atmosphere....
 We are working thoroughly on the issue to take a final decision".
 On the same day, the Central Bank of Iceland drew on its swap facilities with the central banks of Denmark and Norway for €200 million each.
 Iceland has swap facilities with the other Nordic countries for a total of €1.5 billion.
-Iceland is also seeking assistance from the European Central Bank (ECB): there is some precedent for the move, as the ECB already has currency swap arrangements with Switzerland, another non-member of the European Union.
+Iceland also sought assistance from the European Central Bank (ECB); there was some precedent for the move at the time, as the ECB already had currency swap arrangements with Switzerland, another non-member of the European Union.

 On 24 October, the IMF tentatively agreed to lend €1.58 billion.
 However the loan had still not been approved by the executive board of the IMF on 13 November.
 Due to the delay Iceland found itself caught in a classic catch-22 situation, loans from other countries could not be secured until the IMF program had been approved.
 The Icelandic government spoke of a $500M (€376M) gap in the funding plans.
 Dutch finance minister Wouter Bos stated that the Netherlands would oppose the loan unless agreement was reached over deposit insurance for Landsbanki customers in the Netherlands.